A 13-Day Summer Hokkaido Itinerary Beyond the Snow

 Day 8: Tomamu & Furano

-Woke up at 3 a.m. to catch the sunrise on the mountain via the resort’s ropeway; slept in after the complimentary luxurious breakfast buffet – a morning well spent.
+Woke up at 3 a.m. to catch the sunrise on the mountain via the resort’s ropeway; and slept in after the complimentary luxurious breakfast buffet – a morning well spent.

 Image credit: Shao Hua